TitaniumTitans/Titanium-Titans-Website/README.md

 ## Instructions for cloning into htdocs:
 1. Open the windows command prompt
-2. Type `mklink /D C:/xampp/htdocs %USERPROFILE%\Documents\GitHub\Titanium-Titans-Website`
+2. Type `mklink /D C:/xampp/htdocs %USERPROFILE%/Documents/GitHub/Titanium-Titans-Website`
 3. Clone the repository as usual

 All changes in C:/xampp/htdocs will now be reflected in the GitHub repository.